K-W Line: Structure

 The K-W line was not a massive fortification line with modern forts sheltering the artillery, like the French Maginot Line.
 There were no permanent fortress garrisons occupying it.
 In case of war, regular infantry divisions had to entrench themselves along the line after having been withdrawn from the Albert Canal-Meuse covering line.
 Construction work was aimed at preparing this entrenchment by providing a pre-existing infrastructure, consisting of a telephone network, command bunkers, pillboxes for the machine guns, anti-tank obstacles and inundations.
 Little was done in the way of digging trenches, placing barbed wire entanglements or laying minefields beforehand.

 About four hundred concrete pillboxes were constructed.
 Most of these were placed along a forward line of defence, directly behind main obstacles.
 To provide some depth, about a kilometre to the west a second line of pillboxes was present.
-However when inundations were located in front of the forward line, these were considered to offer enough protection that a second pillbox line could be dispensed with.
+However, when inundations were located in front of the forward line, these were considered to offer enough protection that a second pillbox line could be dispensed with.
 In front of Mechelen, the river Dyle curved to the west.
 This was seen as an especially vulnerable spot and between the Dyle and the River Nete a third line of pillboxes was constructed covering the eastern approaches of Mechelen.
 Multiple lines were also present west of Leuven, due to the many changes in the construction plans.
 The pillboxes were able to withstand hits by the German 15 cm sFH 18, the heaviest howitzer German infantry divisions were equipped with.
 They were not of a uniform construction; each pillbox was tailored to adapt to the specific terrain conditions of its location, avoiding dead angles and often allowing enfilading fire.
 To this end they contained up to three chambers in which a single machine gun could be placed.
 The machine guns were not permanent fixtures; the troops retreating from the covering line were supposed to bring their MG 08s, called "Maxims", along.

 Thousands of Cointet-elements were installed on the K-W Line between the village Koningshooikt and the city Wavre to act as the main line of defence, against a possible German armoured invasion through the heartland of Belgium, forming a long iron wall.
-The Cointet-elements were also used as an anti-tank line in a sidebranch of the K-W Line, which was meant to defend the southern approaches to Brussels.
+The Cointet-elements were also used as an anti-tank line in a branch of the K-W Line, which was meant to defend the southern approaches to Brussels.
 This line branched off the main line in Waver and ran from there to Halle and then to Ninove, where it ended on the banks of the Dender.
 The Cointet-elements were placed next to each other in a zig-zag and connected with steel cables.
 Near main roads they were fixed to heavy concrete pillars that were fixed into the ground to allow local traffic passage.
 In May 1940 however, due to a relocation programme, the elements did not form a continuous line and thus were easily bypassed by the 3rd and 4th Panzer Divisions.